SOM-st/black-diamonds/README.md

 after simple splitting, which can be necessary, for instance to ensure that the split methods are independent and specialize independently at run time.

+#### 5. Tools

+The `tools` diamond provides basic abstractions that are shared by tools.

+#### 6. Source

+The `source` diamond provides basic abstractions over source code that can be shared by different languages and diamonds.

 License and Acknowledgements
 ----------------------------